machakann/vital-Schedule/README.md

 # Motivation

 When I write a vim plugin, I frequently come across a situation that I want to run some operations later.
-Currently, vim script API gives two choices for the case, autocmd events and timer.
+Currently, vim script API gives two choices for the case, auto-command events and timer.
 However, these measures have quite different interfaces; an autocmd is set by a command `:autocmd` but a timer is controlled by functions.
 I want a unified interface which is easy to handle.

 # Usage

-This module provides several useful objects, and here I introduce `RaceTask` object because it solves the above problem.
+The objects in `vital-Schedule` module provide another interface for auto-commands and timer.
+It enables us to write complicated scheduled tasks at ease.

 For example, it is a little hassle to run an function only once by using native autocmd interface; if an function is hooked to autocmd events, the function should unset the autocmd events by itself.